Mubarakbose/npc/README.md

 3. Open phpMyAdmin interface on you browser. (can be opened form XAMP/WAMP/MAMP)
     - If it fails, you can find a supporting FAQs on apachefriends.org or on YouTube.
 4. create a database and name it "npc"
-5. Go to npc and import the npc.sql file in the Database folder of this project.
+5. Clone this repository to your PC and save the files in a single folder and take the folder to the apache server folder
-6. Copy or Cut the NPC project folder and paste it in "WWW (if you installed WAMP or MAMP)" or "htdocs (if you installed XAMP)"
+    - "WWW (if you installed WAMP or MAMP)" or "htdocs (if you installed XAMP)"
+7. Import the npc.sql file in the Database folder of this project.
-7. Open your browser in a new tab and enter localhost/npc
+8. Open your browser in a new tab and enter localhost/npc
-8. By default, you need to login first before you can have access to anything.
+9. By default, you need to login first before you can have access to anything.
 Use "Staff" as Username and Password (Case-sensitive)

 ## WEB APP FEATURES
 1. Login and logout